 We’re even seeing some clients use System Surveyor with drones’ imagery to create their own floorplans when they can’t access them a simpler way.

-The future of the industry, then, will involve the fusing of digital technology (including platforms like System Surveyor) with traditional methods of planning and documentation, where the result is a digital as-built with everything from the initial site survey to an accurate bill of materials, all in a central location that doesn’t get lost and allows for everyone involved to have quick remote access.
+The future of the physical security industry, then, will involve the fusing of digital technology (including platforms like System Surveyor) with traditional methods of planning and documentation, where the result is a digital as-built with everything from the initial site survey to an accurate bill of materials, all in a central location that doesn’t get lost and allows for everyone involved to have quick remote access.

 5. Adoption of robots within physical security will increase